sphinx-doc/sphinx/doc/latex.rst

    # or, if the \ProvidesPackage LaTeX macro is used in a file mystyle.sty
    'preamble': r'\usepackage{mystyle}',

-It is needed to set appropriately :confval:`latex_additional_files`, for example::
+It is then needed to set appropriately :confval:`latex_additional_files`, for example::

    latex_additional_files = ["mystyle.sty"]